 - After an enrolled agent had completed their estate tax returns incorrectly, a client came to us to fix the issues.
 The estate included three businesses within trusts, and we assisted the client in properly splitting ownership as fractional interests, thereby reducing the value of the taxable estate.
 As estate planning lawyers, we have specialized knowledge of how to properly allocate expenses and assets related to trusts and gifts that many enrolled agents do not.

 - Since 2017, we have handled trust administration for a client who inherited ten properties following the death of her husband.
 We manage the estate, which includes a recognizable film location featured in the 1978 thriller Halloween (currently rented as commercial office space).
 As part of our work with this client, we have also made gifts in response to tax law changes, including the recent passage of Proposition 19 in California, which altered exemptions from property tax assessments for real estate transfers between parent and child.

 Our firm has over two decades of experience administering trusts for high-net-worth individuals and other clients with estates comprised of businesses, real estate properties, and investment assets.
-We work on behalf of these estates to properly distribute assets to beneficiaries according to the terms of the relevant trusts and to accurately report each transfer of assets to the IRS.
-We also handle the full range of issues that can arise in trust administration, up to and including litigation.
-To find out how we can help you with the administration of an estate, please call our office at 626-568-9300 or email Kevin Moore at email@example.com and Amanda Myers at firstname.lastname@example.org.
+We work on behalf of these estates to properly distribute assets to trust beneficiaries according to the terms of the relevant trusts and to accurately report each transfer of trust assets to the IRS.
+We also handle the full range of issues that can arise in trust administration, up to and including trust litigation.
+For a consultation and to find out how our trust administration attorneys can help you with the administration of an estate, please call our office at 626-568-9300 or email Kevin Moore at firstname.lastname@example.org and Kevin Bayley at email@example.com.